 Lanier Family Healthcare is unlike any other practice you’ve ever been to.
 That’s because we have a unique approach to family medicine.
 We treat patients as the unique individuals they are.
 We focus your care more on preventing illness, so you won’t have to suffer.

-When you want quality medical care in a comforting family environment, make an appointment to see Dr. Orris or Connie.
+When you want quality medical care in a comforting family environment, make an appointment to see Dr. Orris or Sandy.
 Like so many patients before you, you’ll discover that they are a critically important part of your entire family’s healthcare.

 The Ship ›